simpleledger/SLPDB/README.md

 ### Prerequisites
 * Node.js 8.15+
 * MongoDB 4.0+
-* BitcoinBU, BitcoinABC or other Bitcoin Cash full node with:
+* BCHD (recommended with "fastsync"), BitcoinABC, BitcoinUnlimited or other Bitcoin Cash full node with:
   * RPC-JSON and
   * ZeroMQ event notifications